Icelk/kvarn.org/public/moella/index.md

             // Doesn't need name parameter as that's read from the certificate

             // The certificate and private key need to be in the PEM format (which is the most common)
+            // If `auto_cert` is enabled, the cert and pk files don't need to exist.
             // required
+            // path to cert
             cert: "icelk-cert.pem",
             // required
+            // path to pk
             pk: "icelk-pk.pem",
+            // Automatically get and renew the certificate for this host
+            // Assumes the host is serving the domain you specified as your `name`.
+            // default = false
+            auto_cert: true,
             // required
             // the path to read templates, errors, and public files from
             path: "../icelk.dev",